bbauska/front-end-web-ui/README.md

 -   Complete the setup of Node.js and NPM on your machine
 -   Verify that the installation was successful and your machine is ready for using Node.js and NPM.

-### **Installing Node**
+### <b>Installing Node</b>

 -   To install Node on your machine, go to [https://nodejs.org](https://nodejs.org/) and click on the Download button.
 Depending on your computer's platform (Windows, MacOS or Linux), the appropriate installation package is downloaded.
 -   As an example, on a Mac, you will see the following web page.
 Click on the Download button.
 Follow along the instructions to install Node on your machine.
 (Note: Now Node gives you the option of installing a mature and dependable LTS version and a more newer stable version.
 You should to install the LTS version.
 I will use this version in the course.)

-**Note: On Windows machines, you may need to configure your PATH environmental variable in case you forgot to turn on the add to PATH during the installation steps.**
+<b>Note: On Windows machines, you may need to configure your PATH environmental variable in case you forgot to turn on the add to PATH during the installation steps.</b>

 ### Verifying the Node Installation

 -   Open a terminal window on your machine.
-If you are using a Windows machine, open a cmd window or PowerShell window with **admin** privileges.
+If you are using a Windows machine, open a cmd window or PowerShell window with <b>admin</b> privileges.
--   To ensure that your NodeJS setup is working correctly, type the following at the command prompt to check for the version of **Node** and **NPM**
+-   To ensure that your NodeJS setup is working correctly, type the following at the command prompt to check for the version of <b>Node</b> and <b>NPM</b>

 <ul>
 <li><b>node -v</b></li><br/>